syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-GCP-App-Engine.md

 ```
 ![Add required files to publish folder](GCP_Images/Docker-File-WordtoPDF.png)

-Step 4: Run the following command in Cloud Shell to deploy the application to the cloud service.
+Step 4: Add the Docker file to the publish folder with the following contents.
 ```
 $ cat <<EOT >> Dockerfile
 FROM mcr.microsoft.com/dotnet/aspnet:6.0